 \subsection{Automated Redshift Measurement}

-Spectra of the LBG and LAE targets were obtained with the DESI 3-arm spectrographs, which cover the wavelength range 3,600--9,800 \AA\ with a spectral resolution between 2,000 and 5,000~\citep{DESIOverview2022}.
+Spectra of the LBG and LAE targets were obtained with the DESI 3-arm spectrographs, which cover the wavelength range 3,600--9,800 \AA\ with a spectral resolution between 2,000 and 5,000~\citep{DESI2022.KP1.Instr}.
 Given the redshift range of these sources, most of the key spectral features fall within the blue arm (3,600--5,930 \AA), where the resolution varies from 2,000 to 3,000.
 Raw spectra were processed using the DESI spectroscopic pipeline~\citep{Spectro.Pipeline.Guy.2023}, and multiple exposures of the same object were coadded with weights proportional to their signal-to-noise ratio (SNR).
 The vast majority of the spectra were obtained using a dithering strategy, in which each target was typically observed multiple times with different fibers (and, in some cases, different spectrographs) across overlapping tiles following a rosette pattern.
 This configuration averages out potential systematics from sky-line subtraction residuals and minimizes fiber and spectrograph-dependent effects, which reduces possible biases in the clustering measurements.

 Redshift estimation proceeds in two stages.
 First, a convolutional neural network (CNN) identifies whether the spectrum corresponds to an LBG or LAE and assigns a preliminary redshift.
 Second, a template-fitting algorithm refines the redshift determination.